Cape Town Spurs F.C.: Youth Academy (The Young Warriors)

+Pre-amateur era

-Cape Town Spurs continue to field six youth teams.
+Cape Town Spurs traditionally fielded six youth teams.
 The reserve side (under-23s) last competed in the third tier of South African football but were relegated at the end of the 2024/25 season.
 The reserves competed in the 2023-2024 DStv Diski Challenge.
 Cape Town Spurs also field an under-18, under-16, under-14 and under-12 team, all of which have been highly successful in local youth competitions for many years.
 The Head of Youth Development and reserve team head coach is renowned coach Duncan Crowie.
 Crowie is a legendary figure in Cape Town's football scene having first been a successful player for Santos and more recently for his reputation of scouting and developing young players.

 The likes of Nazeer Allie, Granwald Scott and Thulani Hlatshwayo came up through the youth ranks, while others such as Steven Pienaar and Thulani Serero have moved on to some of the top clubs in Europe.

 As of 2011, the then Ajax Cape Town Community Scheme had been implemented in more than 120 schools across the Western Cape as far as the Cape Winelands, reaching more than 8,000 children.

-The youth set-up continues to be immensely important and a source of great pride at Cape Town Spurs.
+The youth set-up continues to be a source of pride at Cape Town Spurs.
 Academy graduates continue to make up a large proportion of the first team squad and are also regulars for other sides in the Betway Premiership and Motsepe Foundation Championship.

+Amateur era

+In the aftermath of relegation from the professional ranks and the arbitration award handed down by Advocate Hilton Epstein SC on 8 October 2025, concerning the status of players Luke Junio Baartman and Asenele Velebayi, Cape Town Spurs have begun operating as an elite High Performance Development Centre (HPDC).
+Players can now join the Urban Warrior Schools, a structured and seamless, high-performance pipeline, ensuring that every stage of a player’s journey is maximised.
+From the foundational First Touch stage, which instils core skills, to the Little Warriors program, which gradually escalates complexity, the focus is deliberate and uncompromising.
+The pathway sharpens dramatically with the Advanced Development Squad (available to boys only), a crucial pre-academy bridge that intensifies training to meet the rigorous demands of elite football.
+The pinnacle is the Academy – H.P.D.C.
+(High-Performance Development Centre), where hours are significantly increased, and the focus shifts entirely to technical mastery, strategic depth, and the competitive resilience required to unlock full professional potential.

+For the first time in Cape Town Spurs history the academy is open to girls as of 2026.

+Currently, the most senior Cape Town Spurs Academy team (under-19s) play in the fourth tier.
+They compete in the SAFA Cape Town Hollywoodbets Regional League alongside the academy team of fierce rivals Cape Town City.